gabdeevmaksim/paid-ads-common-data-model-challenge/instructions.md

 * Facebook's `engagement` metric requires combining `clicks` and `views`.

-If you don not have a suitable value to fill the column use `''` for string and `0` for numerical columns.
+If you don not have a suitable value to fill the column use `''` for string and `0` for numerical columns:

 *  '' as placement_id,
 *  0 as post_view_conversions,